 So although it’s difficult opening up to a stranger, omitting certain facts is detrimental to your case because it limits your divorce attorney’s abilities.
 Therefore, it’s best to be completely honest and trust that the divorce attorney is only asking you such questions so s/he has a thorough understanding of your situation.
 After all, your divorce attorney can’t provide the best possible counsel and legal guidance if s/he doesn’t have all the facts.

-Tip # 3: Don’t be Afraid to Ask for Clarification
+TIP # 3: When meeting with a Divorce Attorney, Don’t be Afraid to Ask for Clarification.

 Some people shy away from asking questions.
 Don’t.
 Although hopefully your divorce attorney does a good job of explaining things to you, if you don’t understand something s/he said, ask for clarification.
 There’s no need for embarrassment.
 The divorce attorney does this for a living.
 You don’t.